How Anonymity Can Get Honest Survey Response?

 Blocksurvey blog author

-Ensuring anonymity not only boosts the integrity of the collected data but also creates trust between the survey administrator and the respondent.
+Ensuring anonymity also creates trust between the survey owner and the respondent.

 BlockSurvey provides a very handy Anonymous Feature.
-The respondent need not manually check for personally identifying question types.
-BlockSurvey does it for you.
+The respondent does not need to manually check for personally identifying question types to ensure Anonymity while answering.
+BlockSurvey does it for you automatically.

-The survey’s anonymity is informed with an anonymous seal.
-You can display the anonymous seal on your survey by switching on the anonymous feature.
+The survey’s anonymity is ensured with an anonymous seal.
+You can allow displaying the anonymous seal on your survey by switching on the anonymous feature.
 This means the usage of the following question types is not allowed.

 • Email